 Many employers use psychometric tests as part of the recruitment and selection process, to measure specific abilities, such as verbal, numerical and logical reasoning skills.
 Some employers also use personality exercises to determine your behavioural preferences, and your typical reactions and attitudes to a range of situations.
 These tests may take place at different stages of the recruitment process, as part of an initial online application, as part of an assessment centre at a later stage, and there may be validation testing, to confirm answers you provided earlier on in the process.

-Careers and Placements have partnered with AssessmentDay and Profiling for Success to provide a broader bank of practice tests exclusive to York students.
+Careers and Placements have partnered with AssessmentDay and Team Focus to provide a broader bank of practice tests exclusive to York students.
 See the links to these in the Types of tests section below.

 Find out more: